cister-labs/uppex/README.md

 ## Run the jar

 The compiled jar-file can be found in `target/scala-3.0.2/uppx.jar`.
-You can copy it to your working folder, with the uppaal and excel files.
-To list the possible optioins run in the command line:
+You can copy it to your working folder, with the UPPAAL and Excel files.
+To list the possible options run in the command line:
 ```bash
 java -jar uppx.jar --help
 ```